 1. Optimize Chatbots to Handle Common Requests

-Knowing what your customers expect out of a chatbot and how they typically go about using your website is the first step in encouraging your customers to actually use them.
-In order to optimize for the customer experience, you have to align your business strategy with what the customer already does in a convenient way that also makes their lives easier.
+Knowing what your customers expect out of a chatbot and how they typically go about using your website is the first step in encouraging your customers to use them.
+To optimize the customer experience, you have to align your business strategy with what the customer already does in a convenient way that also makes their lives easier.
 If customers want to go directly to checkout, have your chatbot offer the customer the option and include a link.

 Then you need to make sure the chatbot is actually up to the task, meaning it can perform that request on the first try.
 If your chatbot redirects the customer to a page it doesn’t want, or it can’t understand what the customer is asking for, that customer is going to immediately think, “I could’ve done this myself.”
 There are ways to go about learning how customers interact with your website too: you can implement heat maps, you can monitor click-thru rates, and you can monitor conversion rates.